 Like many other businesses, Genworth may be the target of consumer security attacks or become the victim of the unauthorised use of our name and logo as part of a consumer fraud or identity theft crime.
-Additional safeguard information about such schemes is described on related pages dealing with Methods of Identity Theft, Other Consumer Frauds and Identity Theft Help.
+Additional safeguard information relating to methods of identity theft, other consumer frauds and identity theft help can be found below.

 The growing popularity and reliance on the internet for financial transactions and other dealings has led to a related increase in online theft and fraud.
 Some criminals are out to steal your money; others are out to steal your identity.